rakibahmed2153/Prompt-Analysis/README.md

 AI Prompt Study Analysis

 This repository contains the analysis of gender-based differences in prompt strategies in Generative Human-AI Interaction.
-The project includes data exploration, statistical analysis, and visualization of participant responses to better understand how prompt design and interaction strategies differ across groups.
+The project involves data exploration, statistical analysis, and visualization of participant responses to gain a deeper understanding of how prompt design and interaction strategies vary across different groups.

 📂 Project Structure